nextgendevs03/oriana-order-tracking/api/docs/AUTHORIZATION_IMPLEMENTATION.md

 We are implementing a **permission-based UI authorization system** that:

-- Fetches all permissions for the logged-in user's roles
+- Receives permissions (as permission codes) directly from the login API response
 - Stores permissions in Redux for quick access
-- Shows/hides UI components based on user permissions
+- Shows/hides UI components based on user permission codes
 - Provides both a wrapper component and hook for flexibility

 ### 1.2 Authentication vs Authorization